-The President of the Republic, the Prime Minister and the Deputies have the right of amendment.
+The President of the Republic, the Deputies and the Prime Minister have the right of amendment.
 The amendments of the President of the Republic are presented by the Prime Minister and the other members of the Government.

 The proposals and amendments formulated by the Deputies are not receivable when their adoption would have as a consequence, either a diminution of public resources, or the creation or aggravation of a public expenditure, unless these proposals or amendments have been matched by proposals of compensatory receipts.